 How direct mail outperforms email for cold and warm acquisition campaigns

-When you’re trying to work out where to spend your marketing budget, it’s tempting to put a decent wodge into digital.
-After all, when everyone spends their time with their noses in their phones, then it’s gotta make sense to put your budget where your customers are – right?
+When you’re trying to work out where to spend your marketing budget, it’s tempting to focus on digital.
+After all, when everyone’s spending their time with their noses in their phones, it’s common sense to put your budget where your customers are – right?

-But if not, is it just possible your digital marketing spend might be swirling down a digital plug hole?
+But if not, is it just possible a portion of your digital marketing spend might be swirling down a digital plug hole?

 If the majority of your new – or indeed, your lapsed – acquisition budget gets spent on email, then you might want to look away now.